 On a gas grill: Heat the grill on high, with the lid closed, for about 10-15 minutes.
 Place the eggplant, peppers, and foil packet of garlic directly on the grates and roast until the skins of the peppers and eggplant are blackened and blistered.
 (It took mine about 5-7 minutes per side, for a total roasting time of roughly 25 minutes.)
 It seems scary, but you want the skins to be uniformly blackened; watch this video for a good demonstration.

 In the oven: Preheat the oven to 475F.
-Cover a large, rimmed baking sheet with parchment paper, then place the foil packet of garlic, peppers, and eggplant on the sheet.
+Cover a large, rimmed baking sheet with parchment paper, then place the peppers, eggplant, and foil packet of garlic on the sheet.
 Roast until blackened and soft, about 30 minutes.

 2. When the vegetables are roasted, set the garlic packet aside and place the peppers and eggplant in a large glass bowl, then cover tightly with plastic wrap and let the vegetables steam for 15 minutes.

 3. Remove the garlic from the foil, peel off the skin, and place the roasted garlic in the bowl of a food processor.
 Carefully remove the skin of the eggplant, use a spoon to scoop out the seeds, and place the flesh in the food processor with the garlic.
 Blend until just puréed, then remove to a large mixing bowl.